Skip to main content

 Slide types

-Dark or accent background, bold headline.
-Opening and closing slides default to this type.
+• Hero — dark / accent background, bold headline.
+Opening and closing slides default to this.

-White or light background, 3-5 bullets max, consistent type scale.
+• Content — white/light background, 3–5 bullets max, consistent type.

 Things to be aware of

-• Speaker notes are supported.
-Ask for them explicitly in your prompt: “add speaker notes under each slide for the presenter.”
-They travel with the .pptx and appear in PowerPoint, Keynote, and Google Slides presenter view.
+• Speaker notes are supported — the agent writes them into the notes pane of each slide when your prompt asks for them (e.g. “add speaker notes under each slide for the presenter”).
+They travel with the .pptx and show up in PowerPoint / Keynote / Google Slides presenter view.

-• Layout selection is agent-driven.
-Describe the layout you want in your prompt (“use a three-column comparison on slide 4”, “make slide 7 a big-number KPI card”) and the agent matches to the closest supported pattern.
+• Pattern selection is agent-driven.
+Describe the layout you want in your prompt (“use a three-column comparison on slide 4”, “make slide 7 a big-number KPI card”); the agent matches to the closest supported pattern.